kjh311/Game_of_Thrones_Concentration_Game/README.md

 - After each pair is found a Quote / piece of info of each character is displayed / sound effect of that character

-- hover psuedo selector over each card that changes with player 1 or player 2 (DONE!!)
+- hover psuedo selector over each card that changes with player 1 or player 2 ###(DONE!!)

 - sound effects play when cards flip / a correct pair is found / an incorrect pair is found / when cards are dealt / when cards

-- after all the cards are revealed the background is revealed.
-(DONE!!)
+- after all the cards are revealed the background is revealed. ###(DONE!!)

 - cards flip over with a jquery animation

 ##Working on bugs:

-- bug where if 2 cards are face up and user clicks on another before the first 2 disapear, the 3rd won't dissapear (FIXED!!)
+- bug where if 2 cards are face up and user clicks on another before the first 2 disapear, the 3rd won't dissapear ###(FIXED!!)

-- bug where if you click on the same picture twice the computer thinks a match is found (FIXED!!), but now if user clicks on same image twice it switches turns.
+- bug where if you click on the same picture twice the computer thinks a match is found ###(FIXED!!) but now if user clicks on same image twice it switches turns.

 - need to download each image, run them trough Photoshop *Save for Web* so the filesize is less